-During each real-time interval that the ISO has established a Scarcity Reserve Requirement(s) in the Real-Time Market, other than a Scarcity Reserve Requirement for which the pricing rules established in Section 15.4.6.1.1(a)(i) of this Rate Schedule apply, the applicable Operating Reserves demand curve for total 30-Minute Reserves shall be as follows: For quantities of Operating Reserves meeting the total 30-Minute Reserves locational requirement target level plus the applicable Scarcity Reserve Requirement(s) (“adjusted NYCA target level”) that are less than or equal to the adjusted NYCA target level minus 955 MW, the price on the total 30-Minute Reserves demand curve shall be $750/MW.
-For quantities of Operating Reserves meeting the adjusted NYCA target level that are less than or equal to the adjusted NYCA target level but that exceed the adjusted NYCA target level minus 955 MW, the price on the total 30-Minute Reserves demand curve shall be $500/MW.
+During each real-time interval that the ISO has established a Scarcity Reserve Requirement(s) in the Real-Time Market, other than a Scarcity Reserve Requirement for which the pricing rules established in Section 15.4.6.1.1(a)(i) of this Rate Schedule apply, the applicable Operating Reserves demand curve for total 30-Minute Reserves shall be as follows: For quantities of Operating Reserves meeting the total 30-Minute Reserves locational requirement target level plus the greater of: (a) zero; and (b) an amount equal to the applicable Scarcity Reserve Requirement(s) minus any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement (“adjusted NYCA target level”) that are less than or equal to the adjusted NYCA target level minus an amount equal to the sum of: (1) 655 MW; and (2) the greater of: (a) any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement; and (b) the Scarcity Reserve Requirement(s), the price on the total 30-Minute Reserves demand curve shall be $750/MW.
+For quantities of Operating Reserves meeting the adjusted NYCA target level that (i) are less than or equal to the adjusted NYCA target level minus an amount equal to the sum of: (1) 600 MW; and (2) the greater of: (a) any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement; and (b) the Scarcity Reserve Requirement(s), but (ii) exceed the adjusted NYCA target level minus an amount equal to the sum of: (1) 655 MW; and (2) the greater of: (a) any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement; and (b) the Scarcity Reserve Requirement(s), the price on the total 30-Minute Reserves demand curve shall be $625/MW.
+For quantities of Operating Reserves meeting the adjusted NYCA target level that (i) are less than or equal to the adjusted NYCA target level minus the greater of: (a) zero; and (b) an amount equal to any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement minus the Scarcity Reserve Requirement(s), but (ii) exceed the adjusted NYCA target level minus an amount equal to the sum of: (1) 600 MW; and (2) the greater of: (a) any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement; and (b) the Scarcity Reserve Requirement(s), the price on the total 30-Minute Reserves demand curve shall be $500/MW.
+For quantities of Operating Reserves meeting the adjusted NYCA target level that are less than or equal to the adjusted NYCA target level but exceed the adjusted NYCA target level minus the greater of: (a) zero; and (b) an amount equal to any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement minus the Scarcity Reserve Requirement(s), the price on the total 30-Minute Reserves demand curve shall be $10/MW.
 For all other quantities, the price on the total 30-Minute Reserves demand curve shall be $0/MW.
-However, the ISO will not schedule more total 30-Minute Reserves than the level defined by the total 30-Minute Reserves locational requirement plus the applicable Scarcity Reserve Requirement(s) for that interval.
+However, the ISO will not schedule more total 30-Minute Reserves than the adjusted NYCA target level for that interval.